Bangladesh reports 21 COVID cases in a day with no deaths

 Bangladesh has recorded 21 new cases of COVID-19 in a day, taking the overall tally of infections to 2,045,307.

-The death toll from the disease remained unchanged at 29,476 over the 24-hour period, according to the latest government data released on Monday.
+The death toll from the disease stayed unchanged at 29,476 over the 24-hour period, according to the latest government data released on Wednesday.

 As many as 983 samples were tested across the country, for a positivity rate of 2.14 percent.